Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 So I wear a sports bra, long sleeve underwear shirt, fleece shirt and a down or fleece vest under this jacket.

-See the versatility?
 I can thermoregulate as the weather changes.

-This jacket holds up season after season, packs down small when I don't need it, has a hood that I can use or fold into the collar, and believe it or not, is on the low end of the price spectrum for this amazing brand.
+This jacket holds up season after season, packs down small when I don't need it, has a hood that I can use or fold into the collar, and believe it or not, is on the lower end of the price spectrum for this amazing brand.

 I'm something of an expert on the evolution of athletic clothing for women in the rain gear department, given my long years of trail time!